 fine art photography

-My work at Ogden-Jenner opened the door for me to photograph at Ogden International High School, where I worked through 2022.
-In 2021 I received the Diane Dammeyer Fellowship in Photographic Arts and Social Issues to complete my work at both of the Ogden Schools and begin to photograph at Senn High School, which is ongoing.
+My work at Ogden-Jenner opened the door for me to photograph at Ogden International High School, from 2019 through 2022.
+In 2021, I received the Diane Dammeyer Fellowship in Photographic Arts and Social Issues to complete my work at both Ogden Schools and begin to photograph at Senn High School, which is ongoing.

-By continuing to show up and offer pictures to both individual students and the schools where I’ve worked, I have been welcomed generously.
-Now students ask me to photograph their sports events and performances, to document their birthdays and parties.
-In this way I hope to acknowledge and thank those who have given so much of themselves to the project.
+By continuing to show up and offer pictures to individual students and the schools where I’ve worked, I’ve been welcomed generously.
+Students have asked me to photograph their sports events and performances, to make birthday portraits, to document dances and parties.
+In this way I hope thank those who have given so much of themselves to the project.

 The longer I do this work the more rewarding it has become for me personally as well as a photographer.
-One of the most unexpected gifts is realizing how much the students value the photographs.
-As Ogden student, Khov’ya, said, “I’m really happy you took those pictures.
+One of the unexpected gifts is realizing that the students value the photographs.
+As Ogden student, Khov’ya, said upon graduating Ogden High School, “I’m really happy you took those pictures.
 They might have seemed like regular days, but it’s good to look back on those moments…little memories and little moments.
 We just knew that you were always here, taking pictures.”

 —Melissa Ann Pinney